 "For just as we have many parts in one body—and all the parts do not have the same function— 5 so we, who are many, are one body in Messiah and everyone parts of one another.
 6 We have gifts that differ according to the grace that was given to us."
 (Rom 12:4-6 TLV)

-8 For truly to one through the Spirit is given a word of wisdom; moreover to another a word of knowledge, according to the same Spirit;
+8 For indeed to that one through the Spirit is given a word of wisdom; moreover to another a word of knowledge, according to the same Spirit;

 In verses 8-10 nine supernatural manifestations from the Holy Spirit are mentioned.

 For: Grk. gar, conj., is generally accepted as a contraction of ge ("yet") and ara ("then"), and in a broad sense means "certainly it follows that."
-Gar often functions to connect statements in discourses and narratives with preceding statements and is normally translated "for." truly: Grk. mén, conj., a particle of affirmation; indeed, verily, truly. to one: Grk. hos, relative pronoun, this one, that one. through: Grk. dia, prep., by means of, through.
-With the genitive case of the noun following the meaning is "through" signifying an instrumental function (DM 101). the Spirit: Grk. pneuma with the definite article.
+Gar often functions to connect statements in discourses and narratives with preceding statements and is normally translated "for." indeed: Grk. mén, conj., a particle of affirmation or concession; indeed, verily, truly. to that one: Grk. hos, relative pronoun used to give significance to the mention of a person, thing, or piece of information that precedes; who, which, what, that. through: Grk. dia, prep., by means of, through.
+With the genitive case of the noun following the meaning is "through" signifying an instrumental function (DM 101). the Spirit: Grk. ho pneuma.
 See verse 3 above. is given: Grk. didōmi, pres. pass.
 See the previous verse.

 a word: Grk. logos, a vocalized expression of the mind, word, discourse, statement message or speech.
 In Greek philosophical writings logos took on the meaning of a common universal law or truth and that which gives order in the universe.
-In the LXX logos stands principally for Heb. dabar (SH-1697), which can mean "speech, word, report, command, advice, counsel, thing, or matter" (Gen 29:13; BDB 182).
-Logos is also used for amar (to utter, say, Gen 34:8), imrah ("speech, utterance, word," Gen 4:23), and Aram. millah (word, utterance, matter, Dan 4:31) (DNTT 3:1087).
+In the LXX logos stands principally for Heb. dabar (SH-1697; BDB 182), which can mean "speech, word, report, command, advice, counsel, thing, or matter" (Gen 29:13) (DNTT 3:1087).
 The mind being expressed is that of the Holy Spirit. of wisdom: Grk. sophia, exceptional endowment of discernment, understanding and insight; wisdom.
 In Greek culture sophia referred to practical knowledge, e.g., the sophia of a carpenter, but later incorporated theoretical knowledge (DNTT 3:1027).

 In the LXX sophia was used to translate the wisdom possessed by a specialist in a particular field (Ex 36:1f), or economic shrewdness (Prov 8:18).
 Over and above these elements sophia is concerned with the learned and perceptive ability that enables a man to master life (Prov 8:32-36) (DNTT 3:1028).
-The list of manifestations of the Spirit begin with the most important one.
+The list of manifestations of the Spirit begins with an important one.
 Paul does not explain the mechanics of such inspiration, but only speaks of its nature and its source.
-Such a "word" may come as a flash of insight, by which one suddenly understands something he did not understand before, what the Gestalt theorists describe as the "ah-hah" moment.
+Such a "word" may come as a flash of insight, by which one suddenly understands something he did not understand before, an "ah-hah" moment.
 A word of wisdom likely means the ability to express the message of God's wisdom in the good news of the Messiah.
-It may also mean supernatural wisdom about how to solve a practical or spiritual problem through the application of Torah principles.
+Stern suggests the gift may be supernatural wisdom about how to solve a practical or spiritual problem through the application of Torah principles.

 according to: Grk. kata, prep. whose root meaning is "down," is used in general expressing measure and the idea of something associated with or lining up with something else.
 With the accusative case of the noun following the word means "according to," signifying relation (DM 107). the same: Grk. autos, intensive pronoun.
-Spirit: Grk. pneuma with the definite article.
-The difference between these two manifestations may be similar to the distinction between teaching and exhortation in Romans 12.
-The rabbis distinguished Halakhah from Aggadah.
-Halakhah, lit. "way to walk," defines the rules and rituals that make up Jewish life, all based on interpretation of Torah.
-Aggadah refers to exposition of a biblical text that offers inspirational thoughts and moral exhortations, kind of like sermons.
-Within Judaism there has always been a dynamic interaction between these two types of material.
+Spirit: Grk. ho pneuma.
+The mention of "the same Spirit" emphasizes that these manifestations are miraculously bestowed; they cannot be generated by human industry (Clarke).
+Wisdom and knowledge are often mentioned together, thus illustrating their similarity and relationship (2Chr 1:10-12; Prov 2:10; 9:10; 14:6; Eccl 1:16; 2:26; Isa 33:6; Rom 11:33; Col 3:2).
+The difference between a "word of wisdom" and a "word of knowledge" may be similar to the distinction between teaching and exhortation in Romans 12.

 9 to another faithfulness by the same Spirit; moreover to another gifts of healings by the same Spirit;